atk4/data/docs/persistence/sql/expressions.rst

 =========

 An expression can be rendered into a valid SQL code by calling render() method.
-The method will return a string, however it will use references for `parameters`_.
+The method will return an array with string and params.

 .. php:method:: render()

-    Converts :php:class:`Expression` object to a string.
-Parameters are replaced with :a, :b, etc. Their original values can be found in :php:attr:`params`.
+    Converts :php:class:`Expression` object to an array with string and params.
+    Parameters are replaced with :a, :b, etc.

 Executing Expressions